Teacher Education Assistance for College and Higher Education Grant Program (TEACH)

 - Be enrolled in course work necessary to begin a career in teaching or plan to complete such course work.

 - Not have already earned a 1st BA or post-baccalaureate degree.

 - Meet certain academic achievement requirements (generally above the 75% percentile on a college admissions test or maintaining a cumulative GPA of at least 3.25).

-- Sign a TEACH Grant Agreement to Serve (ATS).
+- Sign a TEACH Grant Agreement to Serve or Repay (ATS).

 Complete the TEACH Grant Initial and Subsequent Counseling (TEACH Grant Counseling) each year you receive a TEACH Grant and before completing the ATS.